JazzLikeFruit/Alreviews/README.md

 - Flask: to create the server
 - SQLalchemy: to create the database
 - Bootstrap/CSS: to style the application
+- Spotipy: This library will be used to access the music data on the Spotify platform

 ## Details and sketches